-The Cheapest Ways to Transfer Money from NZ to India
+Find the Cheapest Way to Transfer Money to India

 Sending money to family and friends in India is very common and we will show you lots of easy and safe ways to transfer money from New Zealand to India.
 We've researched lots of banks and money transfer services and provide you with the essential information you need to know when you send your money to India.

 After comparing over 15 different banks and money transfer services, The Currency Shop found it consistently cheaper to use a money transfer service.